RwAoNrDdOsM/rwaon_talents/docs/README.md

    + *All burning dots durations are increased by 100% (2 times as long), except beam which is 50% (1.5 times as long)*

 + Martial Studies (Tier 3, Slot 1) -
-  Critical Mass also increases headshot damage by 4% per 6 overcharge and stacks up to 5 times.
+  Critical Mass also increases headshot power boost by 10% per 6 overcharge and stacks up to 5 times.

    + *Shield of Tarnus removed and replaced due to not fitting the more offencive nature of the class.
 This talent gives the Pyromancer another choice to help with elite/special killing, while still helping in more regular combat.*